 - Auto-expandable output tray

 - Large 4.3-inch LCD screen

-Buying Guide To The Printers for MTG Proxies
+A Complete Buyers Guide To The Printers for MTG Proxies

 Before running out to get your own MTG proxy printer, there are certain factors you need to take into consideration.
 This will help you narrow down your choices to find the best one.

 By size, we don’t mean the size of your MTG proxies, but the size of the printer itself.
 It is always a good idea to decide whether you’re looking for an on-the-go solution or a desktop printer.

 Also, when buying a printer for your desk, make sure you measure the space available and buy accordingly.
 The last thing you would want is to clean out your desk to place a huge printer.